stan928/MMM-Sonos/README.md

 |`apiEndpoint`|Link to the "zones" information on the SONOS API.<br><br>**Default value:** `zones`|
 |`exclude`|Zones names to exclude ["Secret-Room","Greenhouse"].<br><br>**Default value:** `[]`|

+### Custom CSS

-Here is my CSS settings for the module that I have added to my costum.css to give it the exta special look. :)
+Here is my CSS settings for the module that I have added to my custom.css to give it the exta special look. :)

 ```
 /* Sonos --------------------------------------------*/